-- The list below includes 582 free or cheap things to do in or near Milton, Massachusetts, including 112 different types of inexpensive activities like Nature & Wildlife Areas, Bike Paths, History Museums and Natural History Museums.
+- From Houghton's Pond to Horseplay Stables, the Milton area offers 118 different types of family activities, including: Nature & Wildlife Areas, Bike Paths, History Museums and Natural History Museums.

 Abby Park Boston MoreLess Info